How loud is too loud? 5 activities that could hurt your hearing

 Yard work

-The hum of a common mower can create noise levels as high as 85 dB, which may damage hearing after two hours of exposure.
-Leaf blowers, weed whackers and power tools can be even louder.
+The hum of a common mower can create noise levels as high as 91 dB, which may damage hearing after two hours of exposure.
+Snowblowers, leaf blowers, weed whackers and power tools can be even louder.
 Some people may even wear headphones for music while cutting the lawn or doing other loud home improvement projects, a practice hearing health professionals recommend avoiding.
 Instead, these types of activities warrant the use of ear plugs to help lower the volume and protect against excessive noise exposure.

 Motorcycling